unm-historiography/metahistory/essays/thematic/bible.md

 {% include figure.html
   class="img-center"
   width="75%"
-  caption="The Bible stirrs a a different resposne from everyone, what does it mean to you?" image-url="images.jpg" source-url="https://www.salvationandsurvival.com/2019/07/how-do-we-view-gods-justice-and.html"
+  caption="The Bible stirrs a a different response from everyone, what does it mean to you?" image-url="images.jpg" source-url="https://www.salvationandsurvival.com/2019/07/how-do-we-view-gods-justice-and.html"
 %}